AutoEZ: Collected Short Examples Part 6

 Calculations for the above chart are easy using the Resonate button of AutoEZ.
 The procedure is shown here.

-If you'd like to duplicate these results, or run calculations for other frequencies, the following model file is suitable for use with the free demo version of AutoEZ in conjunction with either the free demo version of EZNEC or any other EZNEC v5 program type.
+If you'd like to duplicate these results, or run calculations for other frequencies, the following model file is suitable for use with the free demo version of AutoEZ in conjunction with any version of EZNEC v.
+5.0.60 or newer including the EZNEC Pro+ v.
+7.0 program which is now free.

 Download that file, use the AutoEZ Open Model File button, tab to the Calculate sheet, select all the H values (cells D11-D27), and click the Resonate button.
 Or change all the frequencies to your new choice and set all the H values to approximately λ/4 at that frequency (initial value not critical), then select all the H values and click the Resonate button.